jgbarah/evaluating-foss-projects/processes.md

 * Time for whole discussion.
 Which is the timespan from the first message in a thread to the last one.

-## Interaction with users

-Communication channels can be used by users to solve problems or report them.
-This interaction can be monitored in several repositories.
-In our experience, this can be done mainly on both ticketing and asynchronous communication systems.
-From those, it can be known:

-* Who asks for help, or in general comments on issues related to the project.
-* Who participates in solving those issues.
-* Who of those who participate are developers.

 ## Diversity in participation